Police, Crime, Sentencing and Courts Act 2022: Protest and riot in Bristol

 Thousands of protestors against the bill gathered in College Green in Bristol city centre on Sunday, 21 March 2021, in violation of COVID-19 restrictions.
 Some held placards reading "Kill the Bill" amongst other slogans.
 The protestors marched through the city centre without intervention, before a confrontation between police and a few hundred protestors staging a sit-in at Bridewell Police Station led to an outbreak of violence in which, it was claimed, two assaulted police officers were left with serious injuries.
 Police then retracted this statement after a statement from a police spokesperson falsely claimed officers were injured.
 Police vehicles were set alight and protestors were visually recorded attempting to set fire to a police vehicle with officers inside.
 Protestors set off fireworks, and the police station was graffitied and damaged by protesters.

 Avon and Somerset Police retracted claims on 25 March that any officers suffered broken bones or punctured lungs.
 There was also controversy over the alleged assault of Daily Mirror journalist Matthew Dresch on 26 March, as video footage showed him being pushed and hit with a baton while stating that he was a journalist, which police appeared to acknowledge, as well as a woman in her 20s.
 Later a high-ranking officer with Avon and Somerset "extended apologies" for the incident.

-Response to the disorder in Bristol
+Response

-Bristol mayor Marvin Rees said at the time that it was a "shameful day" for Bristol, and Andy Marsh, the then Chief Constable of Avon and Somerset Police, said the peaceful protest had been hijacked by "violent extremists and criminals".
+Bristol Mayor Marvin Rees said at the time that it was a "shameful day" for Bristol, and Andy Marsh, the then Chief Constable of Avon and Somerset Police, said the peaceful protest had been hijacked by "violent extremists and criminals".

 An appeal was launched to identify people who had joined in the disorder, and a number of people were convicted as a result.
-The majority were convicted of riot, but several were convicted of a different charge.
+The majority were convicted of rioting, but several were convicted of a different charge.
 As of 28 April 2022, fifteen people had been jailed in connection with the riot for a total of 57 years and 11 months.